Pam Axler (Music)

 Following ordination in 2002, I moved to the outskirts of Houston to serve as Rabbi of Temple Beth Tikvah.
-During my two quick years there, I met and married my wife Rachel, a Baltimore native who had moved to Houston to work for the Hillel there (she is now the Assistant director at Goucher College Hillel).
+During my two quick years there, I met and married my wife Rachel, a Baltimore native who had moved to Houston to work for the Hillel there (she is now the Family Engagement Coordinator at the Center for Jewish Education in Baltimore).
 We then moved on to St. Louis where I served for seven years at the Rabbi of B’nai El Congregation.
 During this time, Rachel and I welcomed our sons Ari and Joshua into our lives.

 We moved back to the Baltimore area in 2011 when I took the position of Education Director at Beth Shalom Congregation in Columbia.
 During my years there, I gained the knowledge and skills I needed to move on to the more expansive role of Rabbi-Educator, the role I initially went to school to pursue.
 My family and I were indeed fortunate when the opportunity at Temple Isaiah was the first to come our way.
 Working with Rabbi Axler, Rachel Petroff Kessler, the rest of the staff and the lay leadership is a true blessing for which I am grateful each day.

 Outside of my love for what I do at Temple Isaiah, I am an avid sports fan, never forsaking my Wisconsin-based sports teams, but I have adopted the Orioles as my own as well.
-I enjoy participating in sports, playing both basketball and pickleball (ask me!) whenever I have the time.
+I enjoy participating in sports, playing basketball and engaging in walking and light hiking whenever I have the time.
 I am an active reader, especially biographies of American historical figures, having recently completed a project of reading a biography of every U.S. president from George Washington to George HW Bush.
 I live with my family in Pikesville, along with our insane dog, Shushan.